The Legend of Boggy Creek: Reception

 "... visually stunning and exciting ...
 Pierce manages to create a sense of foreboding that brings audiences up sharply ..."
 Goff, Daily Variety.

 "... the film captures the eerie beauty of Arkansas’ primeval swamps and contains images of Southern American backwoods life unmatched in its rich rustic flavor since Robert Flaherty's Louisiana Story ...
 Pierce's photography accents the Arkansas swampland's incredible beauty and unsettling mystery ... an unusual blend of malevolence and melancholia ... eminently successful in giving the imagination a good healthy jolt and in ultimately celebrating the unfathomable mysteries of nature ..."
 Glenn Lovell, Hollywood Reporter.

 Legacy

+A book was written about the film's production called Smokey and the Fouke Monster by Smokey Crabtree.
+It purports ethical issues with the production team and their treatment of locals' stories used in the film.

 Writer and director Daniel Myrick cited The Legend of Boggy Creek as an influence on his 1999 film The Blair Witch Project.

-Unofficial sequels
+Sequels and related films

 In 1977, Return to Boggy Creek was released.
 It was directed by Tom Moore.
 Charles B. Pierce was not involved with the film's production, and the film carries over none of the original's docudrama elements.
 It stars Dawn Wells and Dana Plato.
 Wells portrays the mother of three children who become lost in the swamp until the creature comes to their rescue.